sundew28/passenger-code-test/README.md

 ## Security

-For API authentication i implemented the JWT auth instead of using santum or OAuth.
+For API authentication / security i have implemented the JWT auth instead of using santum or OAuth.
 JSON Web Token (JWT) is an open standard that allows two parties to securely send data and information as JSON objects.
 This information can be verified and trusted because it is digitally signed.
 JWT authentication has aided the wider adoption of stateless API services.

 Once your dependencies are download and tables created next would be setting up your JWT authentication key in the .env or enviorment file.
 This can be accomplished by running the command below